-Wanting to matter—to feel recognized, appreciated, and capable of actions that benefit others—represents a fundamental motivation in human development.
-Some aspects of these natural proclivities begin in childhood.
-However, these social motivations become amplified in adolescence, as neurobehavioral changes associated with pubertal maturation contribute to a developmental increase in the incentive salience for gaining social value and personal agency.
-This intensified motivation to matter can exert a strong influence on action-outcome learning as young adolescents are exploring and learning how to navigate increasingly complex and uncertain social and relational environments.
-Together, these social-motivational changes and social learning challenges, create a formative period of social learning in early adolescence—in ways that can shape intrinsic motivations and (pro) social identity development.
-Emerging understanding of the developmental and social reinforcement learning processes that underpin this sensitive period of learning are leading to actionable insights, with implications for early intervention strategies to impact trajectories of behavioral and emotional health and social development.
+A fundamental motivation in human development is wanting to feel recognized, appreciated, and capable of actions that benefit others.
+These motivations begin in childhood but are amplified in adolescence.
+This motivation (to ‘matter’ and to feel that one’s actions matter to others) can exert a strong influence on behavior as young adolescents explore and learn how to navigate increasingly complex and uncertain social environments.
+This creates a formative period of social learning that can shape identity development.
+Understanding this sensitive period of learning has implications for early intervention strategies to impact trajectories of behavioral and emotional health and social development.

 Ronald E. Dahl is the director of the Institute of Human Development at the University of California, Berkeley, where he also serves as a professor in the School of Public Health and the Joint Medical Program and runs the Adolescent Research Collaborative.
 He is the founding director of the Center for the Developing Adolescent, where he provides the strategic vision for the Center’s research agenda.
 He is a pediatrician and developmental scientist with long-standing research interests in the development of sleep/arousal regulation, affect regulation, and the development of behavioral and emotional disorders in children and adolescents.